cric96/jenetics-with-kotlin-examples/README.md

-# jenetics-with-kotlin-examples
+# Jenetics with Kotlin
-This repository contains some examples of Jenetics library used with Kotlin.
+This repository contains some examples of [Jenetics](https://jenetics.io/) library used with Kotlin.

 It mainly reproduce the example explained [here](https://jenetics.io/manual/manual-6.2.0.pdf).